seantiz/rust-webdev/README.md

 journey starts by working within that guarantee, so that you can later spot (for yourself, your domain and your end-user) when and where to work around the guarantee without breaking it.

-We'll touch upon ownership and borrowing briefly in the next section, but I'd argue it's more important to get comfortable with Rust inside your IDE early on in your journey.
-Later on, we can get deep into concepts and the shift in mindset to Rust memory management.

 ## Rust's Ownership Model and Concurrency vs JavaScript's Async Approach

-I feel it's beneficial to get straight to practicing Rust code and seeing some common ground between Rustdev and webdev in the section immediately after this, rather than trying to take in big, sweeping changes of concept all at once.
+I'd suggest (again) that it's better to get straight to practicing Rust code and seeing some common ground between Rustdev and webdev in the section immediately after this, rather than trying to take in big, sweeping changes of concept all at once.

+Take this section in only briefly at first, then come back to it later if you need to do so.
 But just know Rust's ownership and borrowing rules - as stated before - are the fundamental change in mindset you're taking on board in the long term.

-In the short term, my advice is still the same: just find common ground between syntax, operators and types - i.e. get your feet under the table and feel at home in your Rust dev environment first - and observe how ownership and borrowing works in your code.

-I'll deliberately keep this last part of the 'Differences' chapter as brief as possible.

 ### Ownership and Borrowing